Yurii-IvoryFace/Warframe-Auto-Trader/README.md

 If you are on windows, you can navigate to the top level of the project and run `startAll.bat`.
 The application is a locally hosted website at 127.0.0.1:3000, which you can open in a browser.
 If you want to see the api, that's hosted at 127.0.0.1:8000.

-If you are not on windows, then in the top level, run `uvicorn inventoryApi:app --reload` to run the api.
+If you are not on windows, then run `cd backend && uvicorn inventoryApi:app --reload` to start the api.
 In a new terminal window, navigate into the `my-app` directory then run `npm run dev` to run the website.
 The addresses will be the same.

 **Always keep in mind that if someone messages you with the warframe.market copy-paste message in game, you are bound by the wf.m TOS to go through with it.
 They may message you with a slightly worse price (for you) than is currently listed, possibly because the program detected that you could raise or lower your price, but the person did not refresh their page seeing the new price.
 According to 1.5 on the warframe.market TOS, you must honor the price they came to you with.** However, this program will always place your prices close to the current best buy and sell prices, so if someone approaches you with a number absurdly different from one of those, it may be worth disputing.